A great logo needs three things: an image, a brand name, and a tagline.

-It’s this clarity which makes it one of the best fonts for logos.
+It’s this design clarity which makes it one of the best fonts for logos.

 As with most modern fonts, Frutiger adapts well to large and small screens.
 Like Futura, its clean and simple shape makes this font flexible for use in business logo design.